-3.3.10.40 Excess costs
+3.3.10.40 Additional cost considerations

 Costs that do not add to the utility of an asset should not be capitalized.
 For example, expenditure to repair a piece of equipment that was damaged during shipment should be expensed.
 In addition, training on how to use a newly acquired asset should not be capitalized as it would not meet the criteria of a necessary cost to place the asset into service.
-Each capital asset purchase should be analyzed carefully to determine which portions of the cost should be capitalized.